-8833 if you claim the following treaty benefits.
+You must file a U.S. tax return and Form 8833 if you claim the following treaty benefits.

-- A change to the source of an item of income or a deduction based on a treaty. - 3) A credit for a specific foreign tax for which foreign tax credit would not be allowed by the Internal Revenue Code.
+- A reduction or modification in the taxation of gain or loss from the disposition of a U.S. real property interest based on a treaty. - 2) A change to the source of an item of income or a deduction based on a treaty. - A credit for a specific foreign tax for which foreign tax credit would not be allowed by the Internal Revenue Code.